The International Public Policy Observatory

 - achieve better outcomes for the British public – particularly at-risk groups including those in care, homeless people and Black, Asian and minority ethnic communities.

 IPPO aims to give politicians the insights, evidence and analysis of global policy responses to COVID-19 to enable them to address the immediate social, economic and public health impacts and help communities get back on their feet.
-We will do this through a range of content products, from expert blogs and topic snapshots to evidence briefs and systematic reviews.
-We will also convene regular roundtable discussions for policymakers and other experts across our seven policy topic areas.
+We do this through a range of content products, from expert blogs to Rapid Evidence Reviews and Systematic Reviews.
+We also convene regular roundtable discussions for policymakers, academics, practitioners and other experts across our seven policy topic areas.

-We also intend to create a best-practice approach to connecting the worlds of policy and social science, especially at times of crisis and rapid change.
+Along the way, we are assessing best-practice approaches to connecting the worlds of policy and social science, especially at times of crisis and rapid change.

 What are IPPO’s key areas of focus?

-IPPO’s work will focus on a broad spectrum of policy areas including education; mental health and well-being; living online; care homes and adult social care; housing; vulnerable communities; and addressing the disproportionate impacts on Black, Asian and minority ethnic groups.
-In each of these areas, IPPO will provide decision-makers in government at all levels with access to the best available global evidence on the social impacts of the COVID-19 pandemic, and the effectiveness of policy responses.
+IPPO’s work focuses on a broad spectrum of policy areas including education; mental health and well-being; living online; care homes and adult social care; housing; vulnerable communities; and addressing the disproportionate impacts on Black, Asian and minority ethnic groups.
+In each of these areas, IPPO seeks to provide decision-makers in government at all levels with access to the best available global evidence on the social impacts of the COVID-19 pandemic, and the effectiveness of policy responses.

-To ensure we can directly address the UK’s most urgent policy needs at both local and national levels, IPPO will crowdsource key questions and topics from policymakers, local leaders, frontline workers and many other people with experience and insights in all our policy areas.
-We will then produce quick-response, digestible summaries of what’s being done around the world to address these questions (including evidence on effectiveness).
-We will also host IPPO briefing and discussion sessions to build vital bridges between policymakers and researchers.
+To ensure we can directly address the UK’s most urgent policy needs at both local and national levels, IPPO souces key questions and topics from policymakers, local leaders, frontline workers and others with experience and insights across all our policy areas.
+We then produce digestible summaries of what’s being done around the world to address these questions (including evidence on effectiveness).
+We also host IPPO briefing and discussion sessions to build vital bridges between policymakers and researchers.